Intina47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 7 creates a new global variable. script 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. script 9 prints the result of POWER divided by DIVIDE, followed by a new line.
+script 7 creates a new global variable. script 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. script 9 prints the result of POWER divided by DIVIDE, followed by a new line. script 10 displays the result of BREATH to the power LOVE